 Traditional Daily Dosage

-3. Andrew Chevallier, 1996: The Encyclopedia of Medicinal Plants, DK Publising, Inc.
+- Chevallier, Andrew (1996).
+The Encyclopedia of Medicinal Plants, DK Publishing, Inc.